(ref.second image)

 - HOSVD, Tensor OMP, Dictionary Learning with tensors

-Part I of the course consists of 15 hours, alternating in presence lectures (with slides) and computer sessions.
+Part I of the course consists of 40 hours, alternating in presence lectures (with slides and "blackboard") and computer sessions.
 The computational environment will be Matlab.

 Requirements: